afqueiruga/neural_continuum/Arrays to Signals.md

 $$
 \hat{b}(\xi,\delta)=\sum_i b_i\psi(\beta,\delta)
 $$
 We can recover the original specification by having 3-way piecewise constant discretizations in $\xi,\eta$, and $\delta$.
-We could slice in $\delta$ first, to define our layers, then pick different piecewising-supports for each of these $\delta$s to have weight matrices with different dimensions.
+We could slice in $\delta$ first, to define our layers, then pick different piecewise supports for each of these $\delta$s to have weight matrices with different dimensions.
 (The original discrete neural networks are just nonlinear versions of this—but let's not make this manuscript recursive!)

 My intuition suggests using spectral shape functions along $\xi$ and $\xi'$, and using compact shape functions along $\delta$.
 I suspect orthogonality along $\xi$ might be problematic.

 The integration along the depth can be handled by any ordinary differential equation integrator.
 We used Forward Euler to make the correspondence, but we could use higher order or implicit solvers.
-It will make a distinction when doing the backwards propogation of the output of the network.
+It will make a distinction when doing the backwards propagation of the output of the network.
 The full domain support of the integral convolution ($\int W h \mathrm{d}\xi'$) could make the integration in depth-time tricky to do efficiently.

 ## Multiple Representations of the Same Model